Leter-Tech/smARties.ai/README.md

 [Live Demo >](https://smarties-ai.web.app/)

-> **Note:** API keys and database credentials have been omitted from the codebase for security reasons.
-Use the demo link above to explore the features.
+> **Note:** API keys, images, 3D models and database credentials have been omitted from the codebase because of file size limitations and security reasons.

 ---